Everything you need to know about parks, trails, recreation areas and more this week

 PARK CITY MOUNTAIN

 Park City Mountain Resort's summer programming ended on Oct.
 1. The resort will open for the winter season on Nov.
 17 starting with the resort's base.
 Canyons will open one week later on Nov.
-22. For more information, go to their website or call 435-649-8111.
+22. For more information, go to Parkcitymountain.com or call 435-649-8111.

 DEER VALLEY RESORT